jenstroeger/python-package-template/UPSTREAM_README.md

   <!--next-version-placeholder-->
   ```

-- Rename the `src/package/` folder to whatever your own package’s name will be, adjust the Github Actions in `.github/workflows/`, and review the `Makefile`, `setup.py`, `pyproject.toml`, `pre-commit-config.yaml` files as well as the unit tests accordingly. **Note**: by default all Actions run on three different host types (Linux, MacOS, and Windows) whose [rates vary widely](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions#minute-multipliers), so make sure that you disable or budget accordingly if you’re in a private repository!
+- Rename the `src/package/` folder to whatever your own package’s name will be, adjust the Github Actions in `.github/workflows/`, and review the `Makefile`, `pyproject.toml`, `pre-commit-config.yaml` files as well as the unit tests accordingly. **Note**: by default all Actions run on three different host types (Linux, MacOS, and Windows) whose [rates vary widely](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions#minute-multipliers), so make sure that you disable or budget accordingly if you’re in a private repository!

-- Adjust the content of the `setup.py` file according to your needs, and make sure to fill in the project URL, maintainer and author information too.
+- Adjust the content of the `pyproject.toml` file according to your needs, and make sure to fill in the project URL, maintainer and author information too.
 Don’t forget to reset the package’s version number in `src/package/__init__.py`.

-- If you import packages that do not provide type hints into your new repository, then `mypy` needs to be configured accordingly: add these packages to the `mypy.ini` file using the [`ignore-missing-imports`](https://mypy.readthedocs.io/en/stable/config_file.html#confval-ignore_missing_imports) option.
+- If you import packages that do not provide type hints into your new repository, then `mypy` needs to be configured accordingly: add these packages to the `pyproject.toml` file using the [`ignore_missing_imports`](https://mypy.readthedocs.io/en/stable/config_file.html#confval-ignore_missing_imports) option.

 - If you’d like to publish your package to PyPI then set the `upload_to_pypi` variable in the `pyproject.toml` file to `true`.